 Lillooet is known for its award-winning local vineyards, hops production, organic free-range chickens and tourism.
 An active Naturalist Society in the area has written two books on local trails.
 And the local Bridge River First Nation offers salmon fishing tours and traditional cooking demonstrations throughout the summer.

 Thirteen physicians practice in the area, some on a part-time basis.
-All four communities offer primary care; Logan Lake, Lytton and Ashcroft offer emergency, pharmacy and lab services during specified hours.
+All three communities offer primary care; Lytton and Ashcroft offer emergency, pharmacy and lab services during specified hours.
 The Lillooet Hospital and Health Centre offers 24/7 emergency and surgical services, maternity services, and in-patient care.
 Lytton Medical Clinic houses a pharmacy and provides basic laboratory services.